argoproj/argo-workflows/docs/running-locally.md

 Doc changes are checked for spelling, broken links, and lint issues by CI.
 To check locally run `make docs`.

-* Explain when a customer would want to use a feature.
+* Explain when you would want to use a feature.
 * Provide working examples.
-* Be easy to read - use simple short sentences and avoid jargon.
+* Use simple short sentences and avoid jargon.
 * Format code using back-ticks to avoid it being reported spelling error.
-* Do not use title-case mid-sentence.
-E.g. "the Workflow" rather than "the workflow".
+* Avoid use title-case mid-sentence.
+E.g. instead of "the Workflow" write "the workflow".
+* Headings should be title-case.
+E.g. instead of "and" write "And".

 All users, including those who are fluent in English, might want to use a service like Grammarly to check their grammar.

 ## Troubleshooting